PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-07 16:24:38
+Last updated: 2024-04-07 16:25:11
-Random Quote: He let me have her.
-I have to say, it was pretty noble of him.
-He fell on his sword so that she could fall on mine. - Barney Stinson
+Random Quote: Marshall really took a two-flusher on that one! - Ted Mosby